 Before long we had a mound of fried pillow cakes in front of us.
 The soft, flaky crust is shaped like a pillow and stuffed with minced pork, chopped vegetables and spices.
 We also had shrimp cake, spring rolls and leafy vegetables – all of which we dipped into a bowl of fresh papayas soaking in fish oil before stuffing the cakes into our mouths.

 The vegetables, Moon explained, are to provide something cool alongside the warmth of the cakes.
 This goes back to the basic principle of Yin and Yang or balance that the Vietnamese seek in their diets and in their lives.

-We stretched our legs after that with a quick photo-op in the French Quarter before heading toward Hoan Kiem Lake for a famous Vietnam drink that is more desert than it is beverage.
+We stretched our legs after that with a quick photo-op in the French Quarter before heading toward Hoan Kiem Lake for a famous Vietnam drink that is more dessert than it is beverage.

 No food tour in Hanoi would be complete without Egg Coffee.
 This is the famous coffee created in North Vietnam in the 40s when there was a shortage of fresh milk.
 The egg yolk is then mixed with condensed milk, coffee powder, butter, cheese and – when you want to go really crazy – a touch of chocolate, and, voila!
 You have the creamy, rich, caffeinated masterpiece that is egg coffee!